yukinogatari/TheOtherRoles-GM/README.md

 **Version 2.1.0**
 - **New Role:** [Spy](#spy)
 - **Eraser:** The Eraser can now also remove the role of other Impostors.
-This enables him to reveal the Spy, but might result in removing the special ability of his partner.
+This enables them to reveal the Spy, but might result in removing the special ability of his partner.
 - **Camouflager:** The Mini age/size will now also be hidden, to allow the Mini Impostor to kill during camouflage

 **Hotfix 2.0.1**